 Abstract

-Single-Cell RNA sequencing data represents a revolutionary shift to the bioinformatic approaches being used to decode the human transcriptome.
-Such data are becoming more prevalent, and are being extended to multiple individuals, enabling analysis of subject-level relationships.
-However, it is not clear how to conduct this subject-level analysis.
-Current methods do not account for nested study designs in which samples of hundreds, or thousands of cells are gathered from multiple individuals.
+Single-Cell RNA sequencing data represents a revolutionary shift to approaches being used to decode the human transcriptome.
+Such data are becoming more prevalent, and are gathered on ever large samples of individuals, enabling analysis of subject-level relationships.
+However, it is not always clear how to conduct this subject-level analysis.
+Current methods often do not account for nested study designs in which samples of hundreds, or thousands of cells are gathered from multiple individuals.
 Therefore, there is a need to outline, analyze, and compare methods for estimating subject-level relationships in single-cell expression.

-Here, we compare three modeling strategies for single-cell RNA sequencing expression estimation in subject-correlated study design data.
-Each of the three methods: Linear Regression with Fixed Effects, Linear Mixed Effects Models with Random Effects, and Generalized Estimating Equations will have a detailed outline presented.
-We then compare the regression estimates and standard errors for each modeling method using real single-cell data from a Lupus Nephritis study of 27 subjects.
-We hoped that this paper presents insights into modeling single-cell expression data, and aids researchers with down-stream analyses.
+Here, we compare three modeling strategies for detecting subject level associations using single-cell RNA sequencing expression: Linear Regression with Fixed Effects, Linear Mixed Effects Models with Random Effects, and Generalized Estimating Equations.
+We first present each method.
+We then compare the regression estimates and standard errors for each method using real single-cell data from a Lupus Nephritis study of 27 subjects.
+We hope this paper presents insights into methods to analyze subject level associations from single-cell expression data.

 Introduction

-Traditional methods of sequencing the human transcriptome involve analyzing the combined genetic matrial of thousands or even millions of cells.
-These, so called “bulk”, techniques are informative regarding population-average parameters, but often fail to capture the underlying variability in expression profiles within a sample population of genetic material [1].
+Traditional methods of sequencing the human transcriptome involve analyzing the combined genetic material of thousands or even millions of cells.
+These, so called “bulk”, techniques provide information about the average gene expression across the cells, but often fail to capture the underlying variability in expression profiles the sample of cells [1].

-Single-cell RNA sequencing (scRNA-seq) data sets are obtained by anylizing genetic material specific to individual cells.
-Hundreds or even thousands of cellular-specific genetic analyses performed on cells taken from within a single sample can be used to estimate expression variability across the cells within the sample.
+Single-cell RNA sequencing (scRNA-seq) data sets are obtained by analyzing genetic material specific to individual cells.
+Hundreds or even thousands of cell-specific genetic analyses performed on cells taken from within a single sample can be used to estimate expression variability across the cells within the sample.
 This feature of single-cell data analysis is suited for research applications that seek to identify rare cellular subpopulations, or characterize genes that are differentially expressed across conditions [2].
 Additionally, technological developments in whole-genome sequencing have made generating single-cell data more cost effective, and easier to obtain on multiple sample-sources, most noteably on multiple individuals.

-The utility of single-cell data, and the feasability of single-cell data measurements across multiple subjects motivates a need to compare, test, and integrate methods that can adequately model single-cell data while accounting for the correlation of repeated measures within subjects (many single-cell observations within each subject).
+The utility of single-cell data, and the feasability of single-cell data measurements across multiple subjects motivates a need to compare, and integrate methods that can adequately model single-cell data while accounting for the correlation of repeated measures within subjects (many single-cell observations within each subject).

 Here, we compare three methods for modeling scRNA-seq expression profiles that account for within-subject correlation: Linear Regression with Fixed Effects, Linear Mixed Effects Models with Random Effects, and Generalized Estimating Equations.
-The modeling methods have been chosen so as to accomodate as much direct comparison of parameters across models as possible, while still altering the method by which subject-correlation is accounted for.
-We present model frameworks for each method, and compare the methods using subject-correlated, single-cell data from a study of 27 Lupus Nephritis cases.
+The methods have been chosen so as to accomodate as much direct comparison of parameters across models as possible, while still altering the method by which subject-correlation is accounted for.
+We present the framework for each method, and compare the methods using single-cell data from a study of 27 Lupus Nephritis cases.

 Results Derived from Single-Cell Data